garkey/xstate-lwc-app/chart-create-lwc-app/README.md

 `yarn watch`

+- also runs mock server on localhost:8081
+  - see mock/server/README.md

 ## For Focused View Development

 To only show the root level elements for focused development view purposes, you can query the root level element display against 'none'.